WHAT IS EUFLEXXA?

-EUFLEXXA is used to relieve joint pain caused by medically diagnosed osteoarthritis of the knee joint or other synovial joints.
-EUFLEXXA helps to lubricate the joint, allows for greater mobility and flexibility of the treated joint, and reduces pain in the affected joint.
+EUFLEXXA is used to relieve joint pain caused by osteoarthritis of the knee joint or other synovial joints.
+EUFLEXXA reduces pain in the affected joint by helping to lubricate the joint, allowing for greater joint mobility and flexibility.

 WHAT OTHER TREATMENTS ARE AVAILABLE FOR OSTEOARTHRITIS?

-If you have osteoarthritis, there are several things you can do besides getting EUFLEXXA injections.
+If you have been diagnosed with osteoarthritis, there are several things you can do besides getting EUFLEXXA injections.
 These include:

-- avoiding activities that cause pain in your affected knee or other synovial joint
+- avoiding activities that cause a lot of pain in your affected knee or other synovial joint

 - appropriate exercise